-Fix squeaks from underneath the floor or staircase, if you can.
+Learning how to fix squeaky floors is simply a matter of determining which area the problem is coming from.
+Depending on the type of creaky floors you have, your technique could change.
+For squeaky floor repair, begin from underneath the floor, if you can.
 If the underside is covered, you will have to work from above.
 With hardwood floors, drive ring-shank or cement-coated flooring nails into the seams between boards.
 Separate wooden bridging members to eliminate noise problems.

-To quiet a squeaky floor covered with deep-pile carpet, drive a wallboard screw through the carpet and pad into the floor joist.
-Countersink the screw head in the subfloor.
+To fix a floor covered with deep-pile carpet, drive a wallboard screw through the carpet and pad into the floor joist.
+Countersink the screw head into the subfloor.
 This releases any trapped pad under the screw head and allows the carpet to lie flat.

-- Where several boards in the subfloor above a joist are moving, securing them with a cleat works better than shimming the boards individually.
-A piece of 1x4, wedged against the subfloor and nailed to the joist solves this problem.
+If several boards in the subfloor above a joist are moving, securing them with a cleat, or a solid piece of lumber, works better than shimming the boards individually.
+A 1 x 4 wedged against the subfloor and nailed to the joist solves this problem.

 - Cut your block to fit snugly in place against the joist.

 - Secure the blocking with drywall screws.
 If you have several spots to do this, just repeat steps as necessary.

 Squeaking over a large area may indicate that the joists beneath the floor are shifting slightly and inadequately supporting the subfloor.
 Steel bridging, nailed between joists, keeps the joists from moving side to side and stabilizes the subfloor.